Search results for:

-Another small nicety of it is that it stores the exit status of the last command in a variable called
+Another small nicety is that it stores the exit status of the last command in a variable called $status.

-To install Fish, you can simply install it via your package manager:
+To install Fish, you can install it via your package manager:

 Note: you may also ensure that you are using the most up-to-date version by adding the official repo to your system before running the above command: